epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-06-13-de-wm-shell-difference.markdown

 New Contender

-* Deepin is using Deepin-WM
+* Deepin is using Deepin-WM, utilizing HTML5.

 * Budgie is using Window-WM